laojala/robot-helpers/README.md

 * column A: json keys
 * column B: comments, not included in the output files
 * column C onwards: json values
 * nested list: key is marked with brackets, for example [Months].
-Works also without brackets.
+Works also without brackets by nesting values with duplicate keys.
 * comments: keys that start with // are not included in the json

 ### Future considerations